Skip to Main Content

 3. Complete the five-course interdisciplinary minor in "Consciousness, Creativity, and Meaning":

-1. Gateway course: course (normally taken spring semester, first year)
+1. Gateway course: HON 211 (normally taken spring semester, first year)

-2. Capstone course: course (normally taken spring semester, senior year)
+2. Capstone course: HON (normally taken spring semester, senior year)

 3. Three Elective courses: A minimum of three elective courses usually taken during the sophomore and junior years.
 Elective courses introduce students to revolutions in human understanding as seen in various world religions, philosophical traditions, and scientific discoveries in disciplines such as cognitive neuroscience, quantum physics, and the emerging field of psychedelic studies.
 Elective courses also expose students to the distinctive ability of the arts to invoke modes of understanding and experience that defy conceptual definitions and categories.
 These courses change by semester and are drawn from a range of Puget Sound programs and departments, including but not limited to Art and Art History, English, Humanities, Neuroscience, Philosophy, Physics, Politics and Government, Psychology, and Religion, Spirituality, and Society.